Learn something new every day

 Young coconut meat is the gelatinous edible part on the inside of a green coconut.
 This meat varies in texture and color, from a white gelatin-like material that is dense enough to be sliced to a nearly transparent, runny gel.
 It can be bought at some food stores in fresh or canned form.
-Young coconut meat is a common ingredient in many dishes, including desserts, salads and cocktails.
-Young coconut meat is usually served raw, though it is sometimes used as an ingredient in some Thai curries.
+It is a common ingredient in many dishes, including desserts, salads and cocktails.
+The coconut is usually served raw, although it is sometimes used as an ingredient in some Thai curries.

 This fruit is commonly found canned at grocery stores serving Asian communities.
 Young coconut meat can also be harvested from whole young coconuts, which are found fresh in most well-stocked produce sections.
 When they are sold fresh, young coconuts are generally off-white and fibrous on the outside.
 Young coconuts look this way because they are sold with the green outer husk already removed.
 In contrast, a mature coconut has a hard, bark-like outer shell with dense, white meat inside.